SENSEiXENUS/senseixenus.github.io/posts/Rust/Learning_Rust.md

       }
 ### Memory Allocation of the two strings

-- Every programming language requires a garbage collector which is required to return unused memory but in the case of rust, it does not exist and it is left to us to clean up unused memories
+- Every programming language requires a garbage collector which is required to return unused memory but in the case of rust, it does not exist and it is left to us to clean up unused memory.
+This forces Rust to spot `unused variables` as a bug, Rust takes a different path and memory is unused if a variable is out of scope e.g

+      fn main() {
+         let mut string =  String::from("hello") //Variable x is still in use
+                                                 // still in use
+      } // No longer in use after this curly brace and calls the drop function after this curly brace

+### Ways that data and variables interact: `Move`

+- Multiple variables can interact with the same data e.g

+        fn main() {
+         let x =  100;
+         let z = x;
+         println!("{},{}",x,z);
+      }

+- This concept does not apply to strings e.g

+      fn main() {
+         let x = String::from("Hello");
+         let s2 = x;
+       }
+  The above code will lead to a `double free flow` error because once Rust tris to call the `drop` function,the two variables will point to the same location.
+Freeing memory twice can lead to memory corruption and cause security vulnerabilities.
+The best solution is to apply the shallow copy by copying only the pointer,capacity and length.

+- If you want to deeply copy the heap data of a String, use the `clone()` function e.g

+      fn main() {
+          let x = String::from("Hello");
+          let x2 = x.clone();
+          println!("{},{}",x,x2);
+      }

+-